 We have a recommended 2 week Italy itinerary that we suggest for first-timers to the country, but the sky’s the limit!

 If you’re looking for the classic Italy experience, a combination of Rome, Florence, Venice, and Cinque Terre makes an amazing first trip.

-If you’re hoping for mountains, look at Trentino-Alto Adige–Bolzano and Cortina d’Ampezzo are often the launching pads for mountain adventures in Italy.
+If you’re hoping for mountains, look at Trentino-Alto Adige–Bolzano and Cortina d’Ampezzo are often the launching pads for exploring the Dolomites.

 Beach lovers, consider heading to Sicily, Sardinia, or Puglia.

 And, of course, foodies can’t go wrong anywhere in Italy–but the regions of Tuscany and Emilia-Romagna in central Italy are sure to captivate your tastebuds.

 Now that you know exactly when your trip to Italy is happening and where you are going, it’s time to finalize your Italy travel budget!